micku7zu/golf6devanzare.ro/README.md

 ## Personalized car selling website for my VW Golf VI
+Available only in Romanian language, but you can use Google Translate to give you an idea of what it's all about:
 # [https://golf6devanzare.ro](https://golf6devanzare.ro/notsold.html)
-(Available only in Romanian language, but you can use Google Translate to give you an idea of what it's all about)

 ---